Interlake High School

 Interlake High School (IHS) is a public secondary school in Bellevue, Washington, one of the four traditional high schools in the Bellevue School District.
 Its mascot is a Saint Bernard named Bernie, and the school's sports teams are known as the "Saints."

 History

 Interlake High School opened in 1968.
 In 1997, Interlake began offering the International Baccalaureate program.

 In 2003, most of the school was torn to the ground and rebuilt while its students continued to attend class in portables.
 The new building opened at the beginning of the 2005-2006 school year.

 Students

-Clubs and Activities

-Interlake High School hosts multiple clubs, which include co-ed sports clubs such as the Badminton Club.
-A variety of STEM clubs also exist, including clubs such as an Aviation Club known as the Interlake Aviation Club, a Robotics Club known as Saints Robotics, a Programming and Computer Vision club, Game Development, Rocketry Club, Coding for Medicine Club, Science Club and Math Club.
-Other clubs include National Honor Society,Speech and Debate, Junior Statesmen of America, DECA, Key Club, a Model United Nations club, HOSA, newspaper club known as the Interlake Inquirer, a Stocks club and Taichi club and Spirit Squads like Cheer and Drill.

 AL Program

 The AL program at Interlake is part of the Advance Placement program offered in the Bellevue School District for grades 2 through 12.